NikolasNeofytou/mathematical-analysis-/README.md

 Open `http://localhost:5000` in a browser and enter a LaTeX expression using the same format as on the command line (omit surrounding `$` markers).
 The page shows a live preview of your input using MathJax.
+When you press **Solve** the form automatically adds missing backslashes to common commands such as `int` or `sum` so your expression is valid LaTeX.

 If parsing fails, a helpful error message is displayed.
 Typical mistakes include missing braces or leaving out the integration variable.